servantboy/The-Revelation-Riddle/chapters/009_Thyatira_Daughter_of_Zidon.md

 	•	the inevitability of judgment,
 	•	the public nature of Christ’s vindication— “and all the churches shall know…” (Rev. 2:23),
 	•	“Children” = followers, not physical offspring.
-Thyatira is the era in which a religious system that claims Christ kills His true servants, and in time, that same system faces judgment.
+Thyatira is the era in which a religious system that claims Christ kills HER true servants, and in time, that same system faces judgment.
 Christ does not judge the remnant with Jezebel — the judgment is targeted at her system and its followers.

 VIII.
-“THE DEPTHS OF SATAN” — ZIDON’S SECRET RELIGION Only Thyatira hears this phrase:
+“THE DEPTHS OF SATAN” — ZIDON’S SECRET RELIGION

+Only Thyatira hears this phrase:
 “the depths of Satan, as they speak…” (Rev. 2:24)
 This suggests: